4 Ways to Deal With Emotional Fatigue as a Veterinarian

 You should do the same for social media, especially if you follow lots of veterinary-related pages.
 It can be easy to compare yourself to your peers, and whilst it might look like everyone has the perfect life, this is often not the case.

 In a 2018 study, researchers found that compulsive social media use positively predicted a tendency to experience emotional fatigue.
-Creating healthy habits surrounding social media therefore can be key to preventing burnout during your week.
+Creating healthy habits surrounding social media therefore can be key to preventing emotional fatigue as a veterinarian.

 Now that you’ve created those physical, time-related boundaries, it’s time to do so mentally.

 Compartmentalising, or the ability to ‘switch off’ and focus on other areas of your life aside from work, is an essential skill for a well rounded life.
 If you put all your energy into work, your personal life will suffer, and vice-versa.
 As a busy veterinarian, it can be difficult to find that balance, but with a bit of consideration and planning, it’s possible.